T0astBread/tbx.at/pages/posts/ephemeral-rootfs-corruption/index.md

 Whether anything is gained by putting the `meta` filesystem in a LUKS partition is debatable but I'm using `boot.initrd.luks.reusePassphrases` to avoid having to enter two passphrases, so I don't see a huge downside either other than taking a few seconds longer to boot.
 Of course you're free to set up your system however you like.

 Notice anything wrong with this setup?
 Feel free to send me an email at `mica @ domain of this site`.
+There's also a [thread on the NixOS Discourse](https://discourse.nixos.org/t/avoiding-filesystem-corruption-with-hibernation-and-ephemeral-root/28810) for this post.